munificent/journal/asset/post/2010-11-08-refining-exceptions-and-error-codes.md

 Instead, we'll need to support both.

 Here's my plan.
 For our example, we'll consider a simple one: parsing.
-Let's say we have a function to parse strings to booleans:
+Let's say we have a function to parse strings to Booleans:

 ```magpie
 def parseBool(text String -> Bool)